Tilbury power stations: A station

 Sir Alexander Gibb and Partners were the civil consulting engineers and architects of Tilbury A; the main consulting engineers were Merz & McLellan.
 The A station was built on the 226 acre (91.5 hectare) site and was a steel framed construction with elevations in London stock brick.
 The integrated boiler house and turbine hall were lit by tall rectangular windows, with ancillary buildings by smaller square windows.
 The A station had two 100 metre high concrete chimneys.

-Tilbury A had six 60 MW steam turbo-alternators three were manufactured by English Electric and three by Parsons giving a total output of 360 MW.
-It was designed as a coal-fired station with coal delivered to the jetty on the Thames and stored initially to the east and later to the north of the building.
-Soon after completion in 1958 the station was adapted to also burn oil.
-The total steam capacity of the John Thompson boilers was 3,240,000 lb/hr (408 kg/s).
-The steam pressure and temperature at the turbine stop-valve was 900 psi (62 bar) and 482 °C. The alternators generated current at 11.4 kV.
+The installation consisted of six 540,000 lb/hr pulverised fuel boilers each connected to a 11.6 kV 60 MW turbo-alternator three were manufactured by English Electric and three by Parsons giving a total output of 360 MW.
+The steam pressure and temperature at the turbine stop-valve was 900 psi (62 bar) and 482 °C. It was designed as a coal-fired station with coal delivered to a 700 ft jetty on the Thames and stored initially to the East and later to the North of the building but soon after completion in 1958 the station was adapted to also burn oil.
 Cooling water was drawn from, and returned to, the Thames via caissons in the fueling jetty.
-The station connected to the National Grid at the nearby 275 kV Tilbury substation.
+The station connected to the National Grid at the nearby 132 kV Tilbury substation.
 Tilbury A had several railway sidings accessed via a connection to the London, Tilbury and Southend railway between the former Tilbury Riverside and Low Street railway stations.